knelasevero/home-server-infra/md/homeprivatenetwork.md

 ![alias](https://github.com/knelasevero/home-server-infra/blob/main/md/images/image_2022-02-24_16-43-59.png?raw=true)

-You can also crete an IP alias for each of the IP ranges that you have (not including gateways) to already explicitly block traffic between those ranges.
+You can also create an IP alias for each of the IP ranges that you have (not including gateways) to already explicitly block traffic between those ranges.
 Navigate to "Firewall" > "Aliases", and create a new one using the range that you configured in the DHCP server.

 ![block](https://github.com/knelasevero/home-server-infra/blob/main/md/images/image_2022-02-24_16-42-54.png?raw=true)